 - Taking credit for another's work;

 - Intentional neglect or intentional lack of communication.

 University of Maryland, Baltimore

 The following policies of the University of Maryland, Baltimore govern certain aspects of inappropriate behavior toward students and provide procedures for the reporting and acting on allegations of such behaviors.
-These policies may also be found in the UMB Answer Book, distributed to all students each fall.
+For more campus policies regarding students, click here.

 - UMB Policy for Review of Alleged Arbitrary and Capricious Grading.
 The Academic Handbook, cited above, contains procedures for reporting alleged arbitrary and capricious grading within the School of Medicine.